 Veto rules can only apply to moves, never to passes.
 A player always has the option to pass their turn.

 Example: Garden moves to Dollis Hill via Holland Park.
-He announces that he is placing a wooden cube on Holland Park and that this "blocks" it, but should not explain what a "block" is.
+He announces that he is placing a wooden cube on Holland Park and that this "blocks" it, but he does not explain what a "block" is.

 Rushton later plays a move that passes through Holland Park, but Cryer vetoes it observing that Rushton has blatantly just moved through a blocked station.
 There is no alternative route that does not pass through Holland Park, so as a replacement move, Rushton moves elsewhere via Willesden Green, and puts a "block" cube there, next to Cryer.
 Cryer could choose to veto this move on the grounds of its block placement, explaining some overlooked restriction on when and how blocks should be placed, but declines.